Department of Justice is now the Department of Communities and Justice. Find out more >

 If you have trouble remembering important dates, set yourself a reminder.

-You should take all of the documents that have been filed with the court to the divorce hearing.
+You should have all of the documents that have been filed with you at the divorce hearing.

 Make sure they are organised so it is easy for you to find them.
 You may want to put them in a folder and mark them with tabs.